moise-mulungu/mixed-react-projects/src/features/weather-forecast/weather-forecast-contents/debugging-weather-app.md

 This error were not displayed on the console, but when i put a city to get the temperature, the degree was over the expected value that the open weather map endpoint offers.

-DM: todoMM: limit your howtojs to general principles, not to a specific calculation for a specific app.
+(done)DM: todoMM: limit your howtojs to general principles, not to a specific calculation for a specific app.
 In this case your howtojs line should include text regarding debugging a math formula.
 When you solve this problem, make a howtojs about what technique you used to debug and solve the error.

 ***howtojs: function:: to convert celsius to fahrenheit degrees, add a celsius param then return the celsius value times 9, divide by 5 plus 32(formula F = C * 9/5 + 32.).***
 To fix this issue: